Waist to Hip Ratio Calculator

-The waist-hip ratio is, generally speaking, an indicator or measure of health, and the risk of developing serious health conditions, such as diabetes, asthma, or Alzheimer's disease.
+The waist-hip ratio is generally an indicator or measure of health and the risk of developing serious health conditions, such as diabetes, asthma, or Alzheimer's disease.
 Research shows that people with "apple-shaped" bodies (with more weight around the waist) face more health risks than those with "pear-shaped" bodies who carry more weight around the hips.
 Check your body shape with our body shape calculator.

 Another way of measuring obesity is absolute waist circumference above 40 in (102 cm) in men and above 35 in (88 cm) in women.